King Edward VII School, Lytham: Headmasters

-Mr. Henry Bompas Smith was appointed headmaster of King Edward VII School approximately one year before the opening of the school.
-Mr. Bompas Smith was a man well qualified to take charge such a scholastic institution, as the new school promised to be.
+Henry Bompas Smith was appointed headmaster of King Edward VII School approximately one year before the opening of the school.
+Bompas Smith was a man well qualified to take charge such a scholastic institution, as the new school promised to be.
 The headmaster was born in 1867, and received the first portion of his education at Chesterfield Grammar School.
 He received further tuition at Jena in Germany, and also at the Mansfield Grammar School.
 From here he went to Oxford, taking the honour of being Open Mathematical Scholar, and also taking first-class in Mathematical Moderations.
 He obtained first-class in his final classical examination, and left Oxford in 1890, becoming master, for one term, at Sutton Valence School.
 For the next seven years he was Chief Master on the Modern Side at Shrewsbury.
-Mr. Bompas Smith left Shrewsbury in 1897 to take up the headmastership of the Walsall Grammar School, and during the seven years that elapsed between that date and his appointment at King Edward VII School, the number of boys in attendance rose from 108 to 190, a circumstance that speaks well for the confidence reposed in him by the parents at the time.
-Mr. Bompas-Smith also wrote works of considerable interest to those in the scholastic profession, two of them being Boys and their management in school and A new junior arithmetic".
+Bompas Smith left Shrewsbury in 1897 to take up the headmastership of the Walsall Grammar School, and during the seven years that elapsed between that date and his appointment at King Edward VII School, the number of boys in attendance rose from 108 to 190, a circumstance that speaks well for the confidence reposed in him by the parents at the time.
+Bompas-Smith also wrote works of considerable interest to those in the scholastic profession, two of them being Boys and their management in school and A new junior arithmetic".